Adolphe Thiers: Journalism

 In 1821, the 24-year-old Thiers moved to Paris with just 100 francs in his pocket.
-Thanks to his letters of recommendation, He was able to get a position as a secretary to the prominent philanthropist and social reformer, the Duke of La Rochefoucalt-Liancourt.
+Thanks to his letters of recommendation, he was able to get a position as a secretary to the prominent philanthropist and social reformer, the Duke of La Rochefoucalt-Liancourt.
 He stayed only three months with the Duke, whose political views were more conservative than his own, and with whom he could see no rapid avenue for advancement.
 He was then introduced to Charles-Guillaume Étienne, the editor of the Le Constitutionnel, the most influential political and literary journal in Paris at the time.
 The newspaper was the leading opposition journal against the royalist government; it had 44,000 subscribers, compared with just 12,800 subscribers for the royalist, or legitimist, press.
 He offered Etienne an essay on the political figure François Guizot, Thiers' future rival, which was original, polemical and aggressive, and caused a stir in Paris literary and political circles.
 Etienne commissioned Thiers as a regular contributor.
 At the same time that Thiers began writing, his friend from the law school in Aix, Mignet, was hired as a writer for another leading opposition journal, the Courier Français, and then worked for a major Paris book publisher.
 Within four months of his arrival in Paris, Thiers was one of the most-read journalists in the city.

 He wrote about politics, art, literature, and history.
 His literary reputation introduced him into the most influential literary and political salons in Paris.
 He met Stendhal, the Prussian geographer Alexander von Humboldt, the famed banker Jacques Laffitte, the author and historian Prosper Mérimée, the painter François Gérard; he was the first journalist to write a glowing review for a young new painter, Eugène Delacroix.
 When a revolution broke out in Spain in 1822, he traveled as far as the Pyrenees to write about it.
-He soon collected and published a volume of his articles, the first on the salon of 1822, the second on his trip to the Pyrenees.
+He soon collected and published a volume of his articles, the first on the Paris Salon of 1822, the second on his trip to the Pyrenees.
 He was very well paid by Johann Friedrich Cotta, the part-proprietor of the Constitutionnel.
 Most important for his future career, he was introduced to Talleyrand, the famous diplomat, who became his political guide and mentor.
 Under the tutelage of Talleyrand, Thiers became an active member of the circle of opponents of the Bourbon regime, which included the financier Lafitte and the Marquis de Lafayette.